anguettia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: September 8, 2022

+**Today's Progress**: Did a refresher on React.js.
+It was a good opportunity to revisit the fundamentals and appreciate the capabilities of the framework.

 ### Day 3: September 6, 2022

 **Today's Progress**: Learning more about Go.
 I found it interesting that slices are defined implicitly whereas maps are explicit.
 I wonder if these data types evolved at different times in the language's history?🤔